 Early Career & Young Professional Development

-The NAFOA Institute Career Basics is a free online career readiness and personal finance program designed for 18-27-year-old Native American youths.
+The NAFOA Institute Career Basics is a free online career readiness and personal finance program designed for Native American youth and young professionals ages 18-27.

-The program offers coursework that provides opportunities for participants to improve career readiness, and personal finance skills, and advance their understanding of issues impacting tribal economies.
+The program provides opportunities for participants to improve career readiness, and personal finance skills, and advance their understanding of issues impacting tribal economies.